Phonon scattering in quasicrystalline i-Al_{72}Pd_{19.5}Mn_{8.5}: A study of the low-temperature thermal conductivity

-The insets in Fig. \ref{fig:Ktotal} show the quasilattice thermal conductivity, renormalized to the value at the local minima $\kappa_{qlatt}(T_{min})$ at about 100 K. The ratios of $\kappa_{qlatt}/\kappa(T_{min})$ reach maximum values of 1.70, 1.52 and 1.58 for \emph{i}-AlPdMn$_{8.5}$, \emph{i}-AlPdMn$_{8.3}$-a, and \emph{i}-AlPdMn$_{8.3}$-b, respectively.
-These values are distinctly higher than the analogous ratios obtained by Chernikov \emph{et al.} \cite{chernikov98} (1.22) and Legault \emph{et al.} \cite{legault95} (1.27) for similar materials.
-A somewhat larger value for this ratio has only been established for quasicrystalline \emph{i}-YMgZn \cite{gianno00} (1.75).
-Following theoretical arguments \cite{kalugin96}, the maximum at temperatures of the order of 10 K is an intrinsic property of the quasilattice thermal conductivity, and the relative height provides a measure for the structural quality of the sample.
-It can be concluded that the \emph{i}-AlPdMn samples used in our investigation are of better structural quality than those used by Chernikov and co-workers \cite{chernikov98} or Legault and co-workers \cite{legault95}.

-Since the quasicrystalline structure is not periodic, only long-wave phonons can safely be defined.
-Inelastic neutron (INS) \cite{janot93, boissieu93, boudard95} and X-ray (IXS) \cite{krisch02} scattering experiments on samples of the \emph{i}-AlPdMn quasicrystal family revealed the existence of isotropic acoustic phonon modes with wave vectors $q<0.3$ \AA{} and energies $E<6$ meV.
-Dispersionless vibrational states for quasilattice vibrations with energies higher than 12 meV were identified.
+Since the quasicrystalline structure is not periodic, only long-wavelength pho\-nons can be defined in quasilattices with some confidence.
+Inelastic neutron (INS) \cite{janot93,boissieu93,boudard95} and X-ray (IXS) \cite{krisch02} scattering experiments on samples of the \emph{i}-AlPdMn quasicrystal family revealed the existence of isotropic acoustic phonon modes with wave vectors $q<0.3$ \AA{} and energies $E<6$ meV.
+For energies higher than 12 meV, dispersionless vibrational states were identified.